afruehstueck/afruehstueck.github.io/_posts/2022-07-01-gan-metrics.md

 - News
 - Publication
 ---
-Our paper "On the Robustness of Quality Measures for GANs" was accepted for publication in the European Conference on Computer Vision (ECCV).
+Our paper "On the Robustness of Quality Measures for GANs" was accepted for publication at the European Conference on Computer Vision (ECCV).